 Guests will still be able to add a credit card to OpenTable and slide to pay as usual.

-No. The restaurant experience will not change and restaurants will not need to take any action to accept Apple Pay payments via OpenTable.
+No. The restaurant experience does not change and restaurants will not need to take any action to accept Apple Pay payments via OpenTable.

 Restaurants will still need to enable Payments and create a Stripe account.

-Servers will still claim payment using the “Pay with OpenTable” button in the POS.
+Servers still claim payment using the “Pay with OpenTable” button in the POS.

-No. Payments will still be made using our app and processed via Stripe.
+No. Payments are still made using our app and processed via Stripe.